angwahisabel/VBA-challenge/README.md

 Results

 Once the script has finished running, it adds a summary table to each worksheet with the following columns:
-Ticker
+Ticker,
-Yearly Change
+Yearly Change,
-Percent Change
+Percent Change,
-Total Volume
+Total Volume.
 Additionally, it identifies the stocks with the greatest percent increase, greatest percent decrease, and greatest total volume.
 These values are displayed in a separate table on each worksheet, with the following columns:
-Ticker
+Ticker,
-Value (Greatest percent increase, percent decrease, and total volume)
+Value (Greatest percent increase, percent decrease, and total volume).